erykjj/jwlmanager/README.txt

     -   Code - publication code
     -   Short Title - abbreviated title
     -   Full Title - complete title

+Right-clicking on a line in the Notes or Annotations categories will bring up a window with a preview of the selected items, provided there aren’t too many.

 If you modify an archive and intend to use the results to re-import into JW Library, make sure to save it (with a new name).
 KEEP A BACKUP of your original